-B. PERMIT MODIFICATION AND REOPENER
+C. PERMIT MODIFICATION AND REOPENER

-The permit may be reopened and modified during the life of the permit if relevant portions of New Mexico's Water Quality Standards for Interstate and Intrastate Streams are revised, new State water quality standards are established and/or remanded by the New Mexico Water Quality Control Commission, or site-specific Total Maximum Daily Loads (TMDL) are developed and approved.
+In accordance with 40 CFR Part 122.44(d), the permit may be reopened and modified during the life of the permit if relevant portions of New Mexico's Water Quality Standards for Interstate and Intrastate Streams are revised, or new State of New Mexico water quality standards are established and/or remanded.

-The permit may be reopened and modified if new information is received that was not available at the time of permit issuance that would have justified the application of different permit conditions at the time of permit issuance.
+In accordance with 40 CFR Part 122.62(s)(2), the permit may be reopened and modified if new information is received that was not available at the time of permit issuance that would have justified the application of different permit conditions at the time of permit issuance.
+Permit modifications shall reflect the results of any of these actions and shall follow regulations listed at 40 CFR Part 124.5.

-C. CONTRIBUTING INDUSTRIES AND PRETREATMENT REQUIREMENTS
+D. CONTRIBUTING INDUSTRIES AND PRETREATMENT REQUIREMENTS

-- 1. The following pollutants may not be introduced into the treatment facility: - (a) Pollutants which create a fire or explosion hazard in the publicly owned treatment works (POTW), including, but not limited to, waste streams with a closed cup flashpoint of less than 140 degrees Fahrenheit or 60 degrees Centigrade using the test methods specified in 40 CFR 261.21; - (b) Pollutants which will cause corrosive structural damage to the POTW, but in no case discharges with pH lower than 5.0, unless the works are specifically designed to accommodate such discharges; - (c) Solid or viscous pollutants in amounts which will cause obstruction to the flow in the POTW, resulting in Interference; - (d) Any pollutant, including oxygen demanding pollutants (BOD, etc.), released in a discharge at a flow rate and/or pollutant concentration which will cause Interference with the POTW;
+- 1. The following pollutants may not be introduced into the treatment facility: - a) Pollutants which create a fire or explosion hazard in the publicly owned treatment works (POTW), including, but not limited to, waste streams with a closed cup flashpoint of less than 140 degrees Fahrenheit or 60 degrees Centigrade using the test methods specified in 40 CFR 261.21;

-- (e) Heat in amounts which will inhibit biological activity in the POTW resulting in Interference, but in no case heat in such quantities that the temperature at the POTW treatment plant exceeds 40 degrees Centigrade (104 degrees Fahrenheit) unless the Approval Authority, upon request of the POTW, approves the alternate temperature limit; - (f) Petroleum oil, non-biodegradable cutting oil, or products of mineral origin in amounts that will cause interference or pass through; - (g) Pollutants which result in the presence of toxic gases, vapors, or fumes within the POTW in a quantity that may cause acute worker health and safety problems; and - (h) Any trucked or hauled pollutants, except at discharge points designated by the POTW. - 2.
+- b) Pollutants which will cause corrosive structural damage to the POTW, but in no case discharges with pH lower than 5.0, unless the works are specifically designed to accommodate such discharges; - c) Solid or viscous pollutants in amounts which will cause obstruction to the flow in the POTW, resulting in interference; - d) Any pollutant, including oxygen demanding pollutants (BOD, etc.), released in a discharge at a flow rate and/or pollutant concentration which will cause interference with the POTW; - e) Heat in amounts which will inhibit biological activity in the POTW resulting in interference, but in no case heat in such quantities that the temperature at the POTW treatment plant exceeds 40 degrees Centigrade (104 degrees Fahrenheit) unless the Approval Authority, upon request of the POTW, approves the alternate temperature limitation; - f) Petroleum oil, non biodegradable cutting oil, or products of mineral origin in amounts that will cause interference or pass through; - g) Pollutants which result in the presence of toxic gases, vapors, or fumes within the POTW in a quantity that may cause acute worker health and safety problems; and, - h) Any trucked or hauled pollutants, except at discharge points designated by the POTW. - 2.
 The permittee shall require any indirect discharger to the treatment works to comply with the reporting requirements of Sections 204(b), 307, and 308 of the Act, including any requirements established under 40 CFR Part 403. - 3.
-The permittee shall provide adequate notice of the following: - (a) Any new introduction of pollutants into the treatment works from an indirect discharger which would be subject to Sections 301 and 306 of the Act if it were directly discharging those pollutants; and - (b) Any substantial change in the volume or character of pollutants being introduced into the treatment works. - (c) Any notice shall include information on (i) the quality and quantity of effluent to be introduced into the treatment works, and (ii) any anticipated impact of such change in the quality or quantity of effluent to be discharged from the publicly owned treatment works.
+The permittee shall provide adequate notice of the following: - a) Any new introduction of pollutants into the treatment works from an indirect discharger which would be subject to Sections 301 and 306 of the Act if it were directly discharging those pollutants; and, - b) Any substantial change in the volume or character of pollutants being introduced into the treatment works.

+Any notice shall include information on (i) the quality and quantity of effluent to be introduced into the treatment works, and (ii) any anticipated impact of such change in the quality or quantity of effluent to be discharged from the publicly owned treatment works.